pyqg/pyqg/README.md

 computational kernel.
 The different configurations are evolving and are described in detail in the documentation.
 The kernel, implement in cython, uses a pseudo-spectral method which is heavily dependent of the fast Fourier transform.
-For this reason, pyqg depends on pyfftw and the FFTW Fourier Transform library.
-The kernel is multi-threaded but does not support mpi.
+For this reason, pyqg tries to use pyfftw and the FFTW Fourier Transform library.
+(If pyfftw is not available, it falls back on numpy.fft) With pyfftw, the kernel is multi-threaded but does not support mpi.
 Optimal performance will be achieved on a single system with many cores.

 Links
 -----